African Continental Free Trade Area: Links with other regions

-Diaspora

 Caribbean Community (CARICOM)

 Some editorial and political discourse has been made about the African diaspora and specifically the potential level of engagement which could be garnered between the African continent and the Caribbean region.
 Many Caribbean nations have sought to deepen ties with nations in the continent of Africa.
-Leading to the African Union-bloc referring to the Caribbean as the potential "Sixth Region" of the African Union.
+Leading to the African Union-bloc referring to the Caribbean as the potential "Sixth Region" of the African Union under the protocol on the amendment to the Constitutive Act of 2003.
 Some Caribbean states have already moved to join Africa institutions including Barbados, Grenada, Guyana, and The Bahamas which have all become members of the African Export-Import Bank.
-And the Caribbean Development Bank has signed a cooperation strategic partnership agreement with the African Development Bank (AfDB) At present Antigua and Barbuda, Barbados, Jamaica, Guyana, and Suriname are at various stages of establishing direct air flights with Africa to boost person-to-person links and boost trade, or tourism between both regions.
+And the Caribbean Development Bank has signed a cooperation strategic partnership agreement with the African Development Bank (AfDB).
+In 2022 the former President of Jamaica even made calls for Caribbean States to seek partnership with the AfCFTA agreement.

+At present Antigua and Barbuda, Barbados, Jamaica, Guyana, and Suriname are at various stages of establishing direct air flights with Africa to boost person-to-person links and boost trade, or tourism between both regions.
 Several Caribbean islands have also looked to open negotiations on easing passport visa restrictions between both regions.

 The first inter-regional Africa-Caribbean Community (CARICOM) Summit took place in September 2021.
 In August 2023 the African Union's African Export–Import Bank officially launched its first Caribbean Community office in Barbados beginning the process of integrating willing Caribbean states as the 6th region of the African Union.
 The Government of Barbados donated the land in order to help complete the deal.
 In 2023 the CARICOM-bloc's central banks voted to choose the African PAPSS-system as the preferred method for clearing inter-regional transactions.

+In August 2026, the President of Ghana, John Dramani Mahama, stated that one of his agenda items when he leads the African Union next year will be the inclusion of the Caribbean Community into the AfCFTA framework.
+To facilitate the move, a parliament-supported joint commission is to be assembled between both regions with the aim of legal and national standards harmonisation.
+The initiative may delve into the idea of also separating the Caribbean out of the 6th region known as "diaspora", and forming it as a special 7th region directly of the AU.
+Under the agreement it's been proposed that leaders of nations which have signed on to the arrangement will be allowed to sit-in and take part in African Union meetings as well.